hugbubby/ipfs-node/README.md

 client application(s) to generate such tickets in a manner it feels responsible.
 An example implemmentation of a ticketmaster that fits most standard use cases is coming soon.

-Specific details on how to use IPFS-Remote and its protocol specs are located in the .tex and .pdf documents under /docs/.
+Specific details on how to use IPFS-Node and its protocol specs are located in the .tex and .pdf documents under /docs/.